Signs That Indicate Your Girlfriend Is Ready to Break Up

 Sign #5: Avoiding future plans

 If your girlfriend seems reluctant to discuss the future, she may be preparing to break up with you.
-When someone avoids making plans or commitments, it's usually a sign that they're not interested in continuing a relationship.
+When someone avoids making plans or commitments, it's sometimes a sign that they're not interested in continuing a relationship.
 Beyond that, you may also find them disinterested in discussing topics like marriage, children, and other long-term goals — all of which can indicate a partner is ready to call it quits.

 Sign #6: Increased secrecy